rubencocheno/meraki-exchangehub-detect-devices/README.md

 - Meraki Dashboard API Key (Instructions on obtaining: https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API)
 - Webex Teams Bot and Room ID (bot creatable at https://developer.webex.com/, API documentation for obtaining a Webex Teams Room ID at https://developer.webex.com/docs/api/v1/rooms/list-rooms)

+# Setup + Installation
+    1. Download repository and move to desired directory
+    2. Run `pip install -r requirements.txt` to install any potentially missing packages
+    3. Create a Webex Teams bot (https://developer.webex.com/my-apps/new/bot), and collect the Bot's access token provided upon creation
+    4. Obtain the room ID, from https://developer.webex.com/docs/api/v1/rooms/list-rooms - click the run button and then extract an ID from an entry in the response
+    5. Go to the Meraki Dashboard and generate an API key for yourself
+    6. Paste these values into the provided credentials.json file (if desired)
+    7. Run script.
+The script will message your designated room with check your network for new devices every 5 minutes and message the desginated chat channel if it detects a new device.
+For instructions on running the script, read below

 # Instructions
 The script obtains its credentials in two ways:
 - Imported from a JSON file using the --credentials argument